Titanic in popular culture: Post-discovery books

 Don Lynch's Inside the Titanic (1997) presents an overview of the ship and the disaster, illustrated by the artist Ken Marschall, whose pictures of Titanic and other lost ships have become famous.
 Susan Wels' book Titanic: Legacy of the World's Greatest Ocean Liner (1997) documents the salvage work of RMS Titanic Inc, while Daniel Allen Butler provides a scholarly examination of the Titanic story in his book Unsinkable: The Full Story of the RMS Titanic.
 Robin Gardiner's books Riddle of the Titanic and Titanic: The Ship that Never Sank, put forward a conspiracy theory that the wreck is actually that of the RMS Olympic, which supposedly the White Star Line had secretly switched with Titanic as part of an insurance scam.

+In 2012, to mark the 100th anniversary of the sinking, historians Tad Fitch, J. Kent Layton, and Bill Wormstedt wrote and published On a Sea of Glass: The Life & Loss of the RMS Titanic.
+The book follows the construction of the liner to its ill-fated maiden voyage as well as the rescue of the survivors by the RMS Carpathia and the inquiries held afterwards.
+It is considered to be one of the most well-researched, detailed accounts of the ship itself.